neelansh15/cpp-encryption/README.md

 # Encryption in C++, as basic as can be

 ## Compile
-1. MacOS: The binary for MacOS is already compiled using clang as `./main`
+1. macOS: The binary for macOS is already compiled using clang as `./main`
 2. Windows: Compile `main.cpp` with gcc or similar

 ## Running